diegotoral/generator-django/app/templates/_readme.md

         $ bower install

     As you edit your `REQUIREMENTS` files, you can run those last commands again;
-    `pip` will realise which packages you've added and will ignore those already installed.
+    `pip` will realize which packages you've added and will ignore those already installed.

+## Running your app

+    python ./manage.py runserver